 Happy St. Paddy’s Day!!
-I’ve actually been cooking Irish recipes all week, but the standout is these potato nachos, in the style of McMullen’s Pub.
+I’ve actually been cooking Irish recipes all week, but the standout is these potato nachos, in the style of McMullen’s Pub, located in Las Vegas, Nevada.
 So there’s the name: McMullan’s Irish Nachos.
-These are crispy, crunchy homemade potato chips loaded with cheese, crisped corned beef or other protein, and pickled jalapenos.
+These are crispy, crunchy homemade potato chips loaded with cheese, crisped corned beef or other protein of choice, and pickled jalapenos.
 And sour cream, if you don’t forget to add it like I did before I took pics!

 I’m already thinking about St. Paddy’s Day, are you?
 I bet if you love corned beef as much as I do, you might be!
-I haven’t decided yet what to make for this year; maybe another cocktail or two & and Instand Pot Corned Beef?
-In the meantime, here are my favorite recipes for St. Patrick’s Day.
+I haven’t decided yet what to make for this year; maybe another cocktail or two & and Instant Pot Corned Beef?
+In the meantime, here are over 20 recipes for St. Patrick’s Day.

 Click on a photo to take you to a recipe.